-Beach clean-ups, saving animal lives, working with others and volunteer rangering to protect nature: the entries to our 1st European Ranger Volunteer Photo Contest show how diverse the contribution of volunteers in nature conservation is.
+Beach clean-ups, saving animal lives, working with others, volunteer rangering to protect nature and peoples’ access to it: the entries to our 1st European Ranger Volunteer Photo Contest show how diverse the contribution of volunteers in nature conservation is.

 We want to honour the many unpaid hours of their commitment with our contest.
-Here you can find an overview of all the entries so far, before our jury starts the difficult task of choosing the winners after 13 October 2023.
+Here you can find an overview of all the entries including the winners selected by our jury after a difficult choice.

 “Hatching Inspection – most of the turtles in our care are the endangered Loggerhead Sea Turtles (Caretta caretta).
 One of my volunteer tasks was to stand guard at night at a hatchery in a coastal nature reserve and regularly check the nests for hatching.
 Once hatched, the volunteers help the young to reach the Mediterranean waters safely.
 I took this selfie with a long exposure while using a red torch to check the nests for new hatchlings.
 The use of white light is strictly forbidden on the farm.